AdamBoley/Exam-Scores-Analysis/README.md

 Now that the business requirements and data hypotheses have been laid down, it is now necessary to determine how the business requirements will be achieved and how the hypotheses will be validated

-### Business Requirement 1 - Data Visualisation and Correlation Study
+### Business Requirement 1 - Data Visualisation
 - Firstly, I will generally inspect the student test score data via a Pandas Profile Report
 - Then I will conduct a distribution study, to determine if the data is normally distributed
 - I will then conduct a data analysis guided by the project hypotheses.
 The Primary Hypotheses will be investigated first, followed by the Secondary Hypotheses
-- I will then conduct a correlation study and Predictive Power Score analysis to determine which categorical variables have the greatest predictive power
+- I will then conduct a Correlation Study and a Predictive Power Score analysis to determine which categorical variables have the greatest predictive power for the target variables
-- Parallel plots will also be constructed to gain an understanding of how the entire dataset works
+- Parallel plots will also be constructed to gain an understanding of how the entire dataset works, and gain additional insights

 ### Business Requirement 2 - Construction of an appropriate Machine Learning model
 - The local government wants to be able to predict student test scores based on their circumstances
 - The local government wants 3 machine learning models - one to predict math scores, one to predict reading scores and another to predict writing scores
-- As the test scores are continuous numerical variables, a regression based model will be tried first
+- As the test scores are continuous numerical variables, I will try to fit regression models first
-- As the feature variables are categorical, it may be that a regression model will fail to perform to an acceptable level
+- As the feature variables are categorical, it may be that regression models will fail to perform to an acceptable level
-- If a regression model fails, a classification approach will be used, with student test scores converted to bins, with the best number of bins to be determined through extensive testing
+- If regression models fail, classification models will be fitted instead, in hopes of better performance, with student test scores converted to bins, with the best number of bins to be determined through extensive testing

 ### Business Requirement 3 - Construction of Streamlit dashboard
 - Once all data analysis, data visualisation and machine learning tasks are completed, the focus of the project can switch to construction of the dashboard